tarwn/lessthandot-hugo/blogs/content/posts/2014-09-07-automated-database-depoyments-presentation-demos.md

 This addition is going to add a MaintenanceMode table to the database and log before and after each attempted deployment.
 An application would then be able to look at the latest entry in this table and know whether we were online or in maintenance mode and deploying changes.

-1. Copy the [SetMaintenanceMode.ps1][13] script into the local Tools folder, Copy the [00005_MaintenanceTable.sql][14] file into the “Changes” folder, Commit and Push them
+1. Copy the [SetMaintenanceMode.ps1][13] script into the local Tools folder, Copy the [00005_MaintenanceTable.sql][14] file into the "Changes" folder, Commit and Push them

-2. Run the “Continuous Integration” and “Apply to Production” steps of the build to ensure the new table is in both systems
+2. Run the "Continuous Integration" and "Apply to Production" steps of the build to ensure the new table is in both systems

-3. Edit the Settings for the “Continuous Integration” build configuration so we can add a new Build Step
+3. Edit the Settings for the "Continuous Integration" build configuration so we can add a new Build Step

-4. Create a Build Step named “Start Maintenance Mode”
+4. Create a Build Step named "Start Maintenance Mode"

 <div style="margin: .5em 1em; padding: .5em; background-color: #eeeeee">
   <b>Start Maintenance Mode Build Step</b></p>